bcye/Hello-Goodbye/README.md

 <a href="https://www.buymeacoffee.com/bruceroet" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/black_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

+## Installing

+To get the development started:
+1. Open Chrome and visit the [extensions page](chrome://extensions).
+2. Activate developer mode so you can load unpacked extensions.
+3. Press Load Unpacked
+4. Select the Chrome folder in this repo

+- When you make changes make sure to click refresh to see them.
+- Errors stay until you click Clear.
+(They won't go away when you refresh)

 ## Supporters

 **Thank you so much to these awesome people** for buying me a coffee on the donation page.